wikrie/scprime_price_check/README.md

 $ cd scprime_price_check

-Then edit the scprime_price_check.py and chabge the target price, the tolerance and base_cmd to your needs.
+Then edit the config.py and change the target price, the tolerance and base_cmd to your needs.
 I am using 3.9, 0.5.
-As we follow the xa-miners, if you use a value to close to the standard 4.0$, some scans you will be above the limit, so better to lose some rent than to lose the incentives.
+As we follow the xa-miners, if you use a value to close to the standard 4.0$, at some scans you will be above the limit, so better to lose some rent than to lose the incentives.

 You need to edit the base_cmd to what you would be using to launch spc outside its directory.
 So something like '/var/lib/spc'.
 This is an example as I use docker.